paulhibbitts/cmpt-363/docs/221/home.md

 ![UX](images/16230041026_d438eb2482_k.jpg ':class=banner-image')

-# Looking Ahead to Second Week🔭
+# Looking Ahead to the Second Week🔭

 ## What is the practice of multi-device interaction design?